Advertisement

 2 / 8

-The flu is no joke.
+The flu is a serious illness.
 Some people develop symptoms so severe they end up in the hospital.
-The Centers for Disease Control and Prevention (CDC) estimates, since 2010, the flu has caused between 140,000 and 960,000 hospitalizations and 12,000 to 79,000 deaths each year.
+The Centers for Disease Control and Prevention (CDC) estimates that between 2010 and 2020, the flu caused between 140,000 and 710,000 hospitalizations and 12,000 to 52,000 deaths each year.

-Children under age 5—especially those under age 2—and adults over age 65 are more susceptible to serious illness from the flu.
-Pregnant women and people with chronic health problems such as asthma, heart disease or diabetes are also at increased risk.
-Complications from the flu can range from bacterial pneumonia to ear infections, along with sinus infections and worsening of preexisting medical conditions.
+Children younger than 5—especially those younger than 2—and adults older than 65 are more susceptible to becoming seriously ill from the flu.
+Pregnant people and people with chronic health problems such as asthma, heart disease, or diabetes are also at increased risk.
+Complications from the flu can range from bacterial pneumonia (a deep lung infection caused by bacteria) to ear infections, along with sinus infections and worsening of preexisting medical conditions.

 3 / 8

 Sometimes people come down with the flu soon after they’ve received a flu vaccine.
-So what gives?
-For starters, flu vaccines can take up to two weeks to work.
+That’s because the vaccinations can take up to two weeks to work.
 If someone becomes ill with the flu, it’s most likely because they were exposed to the virus either before or within two weeks of getting the shot.
-The most common reaction is redness, swelling and soreness at the injection site, which goes away in about 1 to 2 days.
+The most common reaction to flu vaccination is redness, swelling, and soreness at the injection site, which goes away in about one or two days.

-Also, the flu vaccine doesn’t protect against all flu viruses.
-It only works against the strains scientists estimate to be the most common in a given year.
-It is still possible to get sick from another type of virus.
-Regardless, the best way to protect yourself and others from the flu is to get vaccinated.
+It is true that the flu shot doesn’t protect against all flu viruses.
+It only works against the strains scientists estimate to be the most common each year.
+It is still possible to get sick from another type of flu virus.
+But if you got a flu shot and still get the flu, you are more likely to have a mild infection and recovery more quickly.
+So, the best way to protect yourself and others from the flu is to get vaccinated.

 4 / 8